Jupemon/video-requester/README.md

     - **Token_id** = gotten via google signin, used to verify user on certain backend routes

-- **Views Folder** = Renders different views for different users using the react components.
+- **Views Folder** = Renders different views for different cases using the react components.

     - ManageProfile = Allows creating a new profile, and managing it